Matheusbafutto/weather-forecast-service/README.md

 ## Tests

-Mocking in C# has proven challenging.
-I am adding a few test cases while I work to improve test quality and coverage.
+Test coverage for the project needs improvement.
+Mocking clients that interface with the http and db connection layers of the application has proven challenging.
+Working to come up with a good way to do it so we may extend coverage in the project going forward.

 ### Running tests